AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 **12 Parse the HMSS2 result to get sHdr operon distribution result**

-Check if any genomes have the four patterns of sHdr operons and the maximum gene distance within the operon should be less 20.
+Check if any genomes have the four patterns of sHdr operons and the maximum gene distance within the operon should be less  than 20.

 [script] 11.get_sHdr_operon_from_HMSS2_result.py